codewithsrobins1/BudgetApp/README.md

 # Budget Tracker

-An applicaiton made using Javascript to help keep track of your budget.
+An application made using Javascript to help keep track of your budget.

 ## Link to Live Site